Nikhil012N/markdown-editor/README.md

 Markdown Editor - By Nikhil
 ===========================

-A simple, fast, and secure Markdown Editor application built with React, Vite, and Material UI.
+A simple, fast, and secure Markdown Editor application built with React, Vite, Material UI, and Electron.
 This project allows users to create, edit, and delete markdown notes efficiently.
 It features a clean user interface, real-time previews for markdown content, and follows best practices for security and performance.

 Features
 --------